snap-stanford/snap-python/doc/source/reference/GetNodeOutDegV.rst

     A Snap.py graph or a network

-- *NIdOutDegV*: TIntPrV, a vector of (int, int) pairs (output) A vecotr of (node id, node out degree) pairs.
+- *NIdOutDegV*: TIntPrV, a vector of (int, int) pairs (output) A vector of (node id, node out degree) pairs.

 Return value: